json-schema-org/JSON-Schema-Test-Suite/README.md

 }
 ```

-In short: a description, a schema under test, and some tests, where each test
-in the `tests` array is an objects with a description of the case itself, the
-instance under test, and a boolean indicating whether it should be valid
-or invalid.

-## Test Subdirectories
+### Draft Test Subdirectories

-There is currently only one subdirectory that may exist within each draft
+There is currently only one subdirectory that may exist within each draft test
 directory.
 This is:

 1. `optional/`: Contains tests that are considered optional.

+This structure is in flux and may be amended in the future.
+For example, maybe
+there will be one subdirectory underneath `optional/` for each feature, for
+example, `optional/format/` for `"format"`-specific tests.
+This is evolving.

 ## Coverage